Chest Compression Fraction (CCF)

 5. Implement "Hands-Only CPR" for Adults: Consider adopting the "Hands-Only CPR" approach for adult victims.
 This emphasizes continuous chest compressions without the need for frequent ventilation, helping to sustain a high CCF.

-6. Utilize Automated CPR Devices: Mechanical chest compression devices can provide consistent and uninterrupted compressions.
+6. Utilize Automated CPR Devices: Mechanical chest compression devices provides consistent and uninterrupted compressions.
 When appropriate, employ these devices to improve CCF and optimize CPR efficiency.

 7. Regular Training and Practice: Engage in regular CPR training, practice sessions, and simulation exercises.
 This ongoing training enhances your skills and ensures proficiency, enabling you to deliver high-quality, uninterrupted chest compressions during emergencies.